dkristek/UN_Country_Population_Growth/README.md

 values for the order of variables (p,q) in the arima model.

 ### Data Analysis Phase
 An ARIMA model was used to analyze the time-series data and forecast future population values.
-THe results of the model was then used to forecast future results to compare against the test data.
+The results of the model was then used to forecast future results to compare against the test data.
 The real values and the predicted values were plotted to visualize the accuracy of the model.